dylan-lang/opendylan/documentation/intro-dylan/source/methods-generic-functions.rst

   the method—a handy tool for preventing name conflicts.
 * The default value specifier can be a complex expression, and it can even use earlier parameters.
-* They keyword arguments allowed or required by each method can be specified by the generic function.
+* The keyword arguments allowed or required by each method can be specified by the generic function.
 For more on this, see `Parameter Lists and Generic Functions`_ below.